open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - A `Context`.
 - The carrier that holds propagation fields.

-If the `TextMapPropagator`'s `Inject` implementation accept the optional `Setter` argument the following arguments are REQUIRED, otherwise they are OPTIONAL:
+If the `TextMapPropagator`'s `Inject` implementation accepts the optional `Setter` argument, the following arguments are REQUIRED, otherwise they are OPTIONAL:

 - The `Setter` to set a propagation key/value pair.
 Propagators MAY invoke it multiple times in order to set multiple pairs.